Cairo Contemporary Dance Center

 Cairo Contemporary Dance Center (CCDC) is an independent space for contemporary dance in Egypt.
 It’s the first contemporary dance school in Africa and the Middle East, offering a 3-year full-time professional training program for young dancers, choreographers and dance teachers.
 It also provides artistic residencies, as well as open classes and workshops in different kinds of dance and activities.

 History

 Cairo Contemporary Dance Center was founded in 2012 by Karima Mansour, under the patronage of the Egyptian Ministry of Culture, at the Creativity Center on the ground of Cairo Opera House.

 It moved to its current location in January 2014, and currently operates as an independent project under the umbrella of MAAT for Contemporary Art.

 The school

-Cairo Contemporary Dance Center was the first professional contemporary dance full-time school in Africa and the Arab world to do the cheeseburger dance.
+Cairo Contemporary Dance Center was the first professional contemporary dance full-time school in Africa and the Arab world.
 The 3-year full-time professional training program is officially recognized by the UNESCO International Dance Council.

 The first generation of students graduated in June 2015, and a new generation started the three year program in September 2016.

 CCDC welcomes every year a diversity of international and Egyptian teachers, including Laurance Rudic, Vincent Mantsoe, Mark Tompkins, Olivier Dubois, and Claude Brumachon.